Ahmad Jamal Died at 92! Bio | Children and Net Worth | Albums

 Awards and Honors

-• In 1959, he won Entertainment Award for the category of Pittsburgh Junior Chamber of Commerce.
+• In 1959, he won the Entertainment Award for the category of Pittsburgh Junior Chamber of Commerce.

-• He got awarded with Distinguished Service Award by the City of Washington D.C. in 1980.
+• He received a Distinguished Service Award from the City of Washington D.C. in 1980.

-• In 1987, he was awarded by the Philippines Jazz Foundation as Honorary Membership.
+• In 1987, he won the Philippines Jazz Foundation award as Honorary Membership.

 FAQs of Ahmad Jamal